Two A4 modular symmetries for Tri-Maximal 2 mixing: Vacuum alignments for bi-triplet Phi

-Solving the relations that arise from the minimization of this superpotential, it is simpler to work in the real basis.
+It is simpler to solve the relations that arise from the minimization of this superpotential working in the real basis.
 In fact, the multiplication of two triplets in the real basis can be simply expressed by a Levi-Civita tensor.
-We get the constraints:
+From Eq.(\ref{eq:superpotential driving fieds}), we have that